Law of the European Union: Constitutional law

 The European Parliament, elected by EU citizens, makes new laws with the Commission and Council.
 To address the EU's asserted "democratic deficit", Parliament increasingly assumed more rights in the legislative process.
 Proposals have not yet been adopted to allow it to initiate legislation, require the commission to be from the Parliament, and reduce the power of the Court of Justice.

 Although the European Union does not have a codified constitution, (Note: In 2005, a Treaty establishing a Constitution for Europe was rejected by referendums in France and the Netherlands) like every political body it has laws which "constitute" its basic governance structure.
 (Note: This is similar to the United Kingdom.
 See AW Bradley and KD Ewing, Constitutional and Administrative Law (2012) ch 1 and W Bagehot, The English Constitution (1867)) The EU's primary constitutional sources are the Treaty on European Union and the Treaty on the Functioning of the European Union, which have been agreed or adhered to among the governments of all 27 member states.
 The Treaties establish the EU's institutions, list their powers and responsibilities, and explain the areas in which the EU can legislate with Directives or Regulations.
+In 1983, the European Court of Justice has referred to the Treaties as being a "basic constitutional charter" for the first time.
 The European Commission has the right to propose new laws, formally called the right of legislative initiative.
 During the ordinary legislative procedure, the Council (whose members are ministers from member state governments) and the European Parliament (elected by citizens) can make amendments and must give their consent for laws to pass.

 The Commission oversees departments and various agencies that execute or enforce EU law.
 The "European Council" (rather than the Council of the European Union, made up of different government Ministers) is composed of the Prime Ministers or executive presidents of the member states.
 It appoints the Commissioners and the board of the European Central Bank.
 The European Court of Justice is the supreme judicial body which interprets EU law, and develops it through precedent.
 The Court can review the legality of the EU institutions' actions, in compliance with the Treaties.
 It can also decide upon claims for breach of EU laws from member states and citizens.